 Images for Domino on the NEOS server are submitted in jpeg format.

 The solver constructs portraits from complete sets of double-nine dominoes.

-Complete sets of double-nine dominoes include one domino for each
+Complete sets of double-nine dominoes include one domino for each distinct

-constraints as detailed in Opt
+detailed in Opt

-The objective of the assignment problem is to place some number of
+The objective of the assignment problem is to place some number of sets of

-two squares of the canvas.
+exactly two squares of the canvas.

-For more details about how the solver works, see the Domino Art case
+For more details on Domino, see the Domino Art case

 The user provides a target image in JPG format and the solver returns

 a link to the output image.
 Note that it may take several minutes for